gilliam/docs/quick-intro.rst

 Quick Intro
 ===========

-In short, *Gilliam* is platform much like *Heroku*, *Google App Engine* or *dotCloud*, but targeted against systems where the backend is made up out of many small services (often called micro service oriented architectures).
+In short, *Gilliam* is platform a much like *Heroku*, *Google App Engine* or *dotCloud*, but targeting micro service architectures (MSA) rather than "web apps".

-The main goal of Gilliam is to make it easier to develop, deploy and scale services for these micro SOA systems.
-There are also a set of secondary goals that have influenced the design:
+The main goal of Gilliam is to make it easier to develop, deploy and scale services for these MSA systems.
+There is also a set of secondary goals that have influenced the design:

 - Few and sane dependencies
-- Easy to integrate with existing systems and technoligies
+- Easy to integrate with existing systems and technologies
 - Promote best practices

+Some quick facts about Gilliam:

+- Written in Python using `gevent <http://www.gevent.org>`_
+- Made up out of a set of quite loosely coupled components
+- Components talk to each other using REST APIs
+- System integration, such as spinning up containers or building images, is done in shell scripts
+- Keep it simple, stupid.
+But not simpler.

 Distribution and Process Model